wso2/cellery/docs/cell-update-and-adv-deployment.md

 pet-fe--portal-deployment-69bb57c466-25nqd       2/2     Running           0          4h6m
 pet-fe--sts-deployment-59dbb995c7-g7tc7          3/3     Running           0          4h6m
 ```
+Refer to [CLI docs](cli-reference.md#cellery-update) for a complete guide on performing updates on cell instances.

 ## Blue/Green and Canary Deployment of Cell Instances
 Blue-Green and Canary are advanced deployment patterns which can used to perform updates to running cell instances.